 Before you get started, you may want to check for firmware updates for your blackbox.
-Learn how to do that in Update Firmware, Audio Files and Presets section near the end of this document.
-This document covers version 1.7 firmware.
+Learn how to do that in Update Firmware, Audio Files and Presets section near the end of this document, or in the YouTube video at https://youtu.be/jiu5tJFYiVE.
+This document covers version 2.0 firmware.